Swimming at the 2024 Summer Olympics – Men's 100-metre freestyle: Semifinals

 Two semifinals took place on 30 July, starting at 20:30.
 The swimmers with the best eight times in the semifinals advanced to the final.
 Chalmers won the first heat to qualify with the second fastest time of 47.58, while Pan won the second heat to qualify with the fastest time of 47.21.
-The remaining finalists were: Németh, Grousset, Popovici, Alexy, the US' Chris Guillano and Germany's Josha Salchow.
+The remaining finalists were: Németh, Grousset, Popovici, Alexy, the US' Chris Guiliano and Germany's Josha Salchow.